CaptainAsbestos/recipes/orzo-salad.md

 ### The Salad

 - 16 oz of Orzo Pasta
-    * Substitute with 1 Green Bell pepper for non-gluten Keto alternative
+    * Substitute with 1 Green Bell pepper for gluten-free and low-carb alternative
-- 8 ounces Feta Cheese, crumbled
+- 8 ounces Bulgarian Goat Feta Cheese, crumbled
 - 2 english cucumbers, seeded and diced
 - 2 large ripe tomatoes, seeded and diced
     * Or just a handful of a cherry tomatoes